What is the “bargaining unit” and how is it related to the University of Florida?

-The bargaining unit is the group of UF employees who are represented by UFF-UF in collective bargaining and other negotiations with UF administration and the Board of Trustees.
+The bargaining unit is the group of UF professionals who are represented by UFF-UF in collective bargaining and other negotiations with the UF administration and the Board of Trustees.
 Faculty belonging to the bargaining unit — whether they are dues-paying UFF-UF members or not — are legally protected by the terms of employment specified in the Collective Bargaining Agreement (CBA).
 For faculty within the bargaining unit, if there is a conflict between university policies and the CBA, the rules specified in the CBA prevail.
 For more information, see UF’s Human Resources “Union Contracts.”

 Who is in the bargaining unit?

 Membership in the bargaining unit is dependent upon your position title and upon your college.
 Colleges, centers, and programs within the bargaining unit include Arts, Business, Counseling and Wellness Center, Distance and Continuing Education, Design Construction and Planning, Education, Engineering, Health and Human Performance, Journalism and Communications, International Center, Digital Worlds, Academic Spoken English, Writing Program, Dial Center for Written and Oral Communication, Libraries, Liberal Arts and Sciences, Natural History and Harn Museums, Student Health Care Center, Whitney Marine Laboratory.

 Professional positions within the bargaining unit are specified in the Collective Bargaining Agreement, Appendix A.